-The 12 most miraculous Champions League group stage escapes
+The 15 most miraculous Champions League group stage escapes: 1.
+Newcastle 2002/03

-Bobby Robson’s Newcastle were flying high in the Premier League but had struggled to mix it with Europe's best, losing their first three group games to Dynamo Kiev, Feyenoord and Juventus without even scoring.
+Bobby Robson’s Newcastle United were flying high in the Premier League but had struggled to mix it with Europe's best, losing their first three group games to Dynamo Kyiv, Feyenoord and Juventus without even scoring.

 But the Magpies didn't give up.
 Against a Juve side including Edgar Davids and Alessandro Del Piero at St James’ Park, one moment was enough for Newcastle to kick-start their campaign.